ludocode/onramp/docs/virtual-machine.md

 # This is a wrapped Onramp program.
 ```

 This script automatically launches the program in the VM (as long as it's on your PATH.)

-VMs that support these platforms check for a script preamble (e.g. `#!` or `REM`).
-If found, they skip the first 128 bytes.
+VMs that support these platforms check for a script preamble (e.g. `#!` or `REM`); if found, they skip the first 128 bytes.